pkamenarsky/atea-contrib/README.md

 ## Organization

-Each contribution has its own git submodule; after cloning the `atea-contrib` you need to run the following commands in order to get all submodules:
+Each contribution has its own git submodule; after cloning the `atea-contrib` repository you need to run the following commands in order to get all submodules:

     $ git submodule init
     $ git submodule update